nasa-fornax/fornax-documentation/documentation/quick_start.md

 Click the link to verify your email address and then follow the instructions to verify your phone number.

 A human will then review your request.
-If approved, your account will be created and you will receive an email with further instructions and information.
+If approved, your account will be created and you will receive an email with further instructions and information, including the [User Agreement](change-controlled-documents/user-agreement) and [User Resource Allotments and Costs](change-controlled-documents/user-resource-allotments-and-costs).

 ```{note}
 Email addresses from safelisted domains (currently, nasa.gov) are automatically approved.